PPI: Can I still reclaim?

-In the last six months, of the cases that needed to go as far as the Ombudsman, 60% were awarded in consumers' favour.
-And even if yours isn't, there is no penalty for losing – it just means you don't get the money back.
+In the last few years, of the cases that needed to go as far as the ombudsman, around two-thirds were awarded in consumers' favour.
+And even if yours isn't, there's no penalty for losing – it just means you don't get the money back.

-If you haven't already filled in the PPI questionnaire in Step 3 you'll need to do this now.
+If you haven't already filled in the PPI questionnaire in the template letter section you'll need to do this now.
 Enclose copies of any paperwork that backs up your case.
 If you need help at any stage call the ombudsman's helpline on 0800 0234 567 (or 0300 123 9123 from a mobile).

-Everyone also needs to fill in and sign a copy of the complaint form below:
+Everyone also needs to fill in a copy of the ombudsman's complaint form:

 Again, it's quite simple to fill in, though do take care.
-To help, we've written a guide which takes you through the form step by step.
-It's written in Microsoft Word so you can easily cut and paste sections, or print it and have it next to you as you're filling in the Ombudsman's form.
+To help, we've written a guide which takes you through the questions step by step.
+It's written in Microsoft Word so you can easily cut and paste sections, or print it and have it next to you as you're filling in the ombudsman's form.

-Sometimes this will take a long time, maybe even a couple of years as the Ombudsman deals with huge numbers of complaints.
-But don't worry – you can leave the matter to the Ombudsman to resolve and it will contact you with any offers from your lender.
+Sometimes this will take a long time, maybe even a couple of years, as the ombudsman deals with huge numbers of complaints.
+Though don't worry – you can leave the matter to the ombudsman to resolve and it will contact you with any offers from your lender.

-After that, while the finance company must accept the Ombudsman's decision, you still have the right to take the company to court – see the 'Use a claims handling firm?' section below - if you don't agree with the result.
+After that, while the finance company must accept the ombudsman's decision, you still have the right to take the company to court – see the 'Use a claims handling firm?' section – if you don't agree with the result.

-For other complaints the Ombudsman can help with, see the Your Financial Rights guide.
+For other complaints the ombudsman can help with, see our Your Financial Rights guide.

 When won't the easy route work?